 May 6, 2021 - The CDC and the U.S. Food and Drug Administration recommend using Johnson & Johnson's Janssen COVID-19 Vaccine resume in the United States after a temporary pause.

 April 23, 2021 - Johnson & Johnson announced that vaccinations with the Company's (Janssen) COVID-19 single-shot vaccine would resume for all adults aged 18 years and older in the USA following a decision from the CDC and FDA.

 April 23, 2021 - The U.S. CDC's Advisory Committee on Immunization Practices conducted an emergency meeting regarding the Janssen COVID-19 vaccine 'pause' recommendation.
 Various clinical presentations focused on rare adverse side effects.
-The CDC committee voted to remove the 'pause' recommendation.
+As a result, the CDC committee voted to remove the 'pause' recommendation.

-April 21, 2021 - The U.S. Food and Drug Administration completed its inspection of Johnson & Johnson vaccine maker Emergent BioSolutions's Bayview facility and "cited a number of observations concerning whether the facility's processes met our requirements and standards."
+April 21, 2021 - The U.S. Food and Drug Administration completed its inspection of Johnson & Johnson vaccine maker Emergent BioSolutions's Bayview facility and "cited several observations concerning whether the facility's processes met our requirements and standards."

 April 16, 2021 - The NEJM published an article: Thrombotic Thrombocytopenia after Ad26.COV2.S Vaccination — Response from the Manufacturer.
 'At this time, evidence is insufficient to establish a causal relationship between these events and the Ad26.COV2.S vaccine' stated these J&J-related physicians.